moogacs/docs.buf.build/docs/bsr/remote-generation/consuming-generated-code.md

 2. Go Environment Configuration

 The `GOPRIVATE` environment variable controls which modules the `go` command considers to be private and should therefore not use the proxy or checksum database.
-This is important since we do not want to send private information to the default Go module proxy, i.e., https://proxy.golang.org.
+This is important since we do not want to send private information to the default Go module proxy at https://proxy.golang.org.

 Set this environment variable.